danjulio/MPPT-Solar-Charger/arduino/readme.md

-## MPPT Solar Charger Arduino Library
+## makerPower™ Arduino Library

 ![OLED Solar Monitor](pictures/lib_oled_test.png)

-This directory contains a simple Arduino library providing access the the MPPT Solar Charger via I2C and a couple of simple example sketches.
+This directory contains a simple Arduino library providing access the makerPower via I2C and a couple of simple example sketches.
 The library can also be compiled on a Raspberry Pi (requires [wiringPi](http://wiringpi.com/download-and-install/)).

 ### Sample Sketches